asaduzmn/Documentation/readme.md

 ### Step 8:
 The **Specify Configuration Options** page open and use default settings on the Memory tab and click next.
 ### Step 9:
 The **Specify Database Storage Options** page opens and Select **File system**, use the default database file location, and click Next.
-I used diffrent location "u02/oradata/"
+I used different location "u02/oradata/"
 ### Step 10:
 The **Specify Management Options** page opens and click Next, with the default settings unchanged.
 ### Step 11: